alexej-strelzow/testcafe-cucumber-typescript/README.md

 This project gives you the following features:
 - specify tests with Gherkin Syntax (if using IntelliJ or WebStorm, please install the CucumberJs Plugin!)
-- run tests with Cucumber
-- write tests with TypeScript and TestCafe
+- write test steps with TypeScript and TestCafe
+- run tests with CucumberJs
-- written tests work with TestCafe and Cucumber (own lean selector $)
+- written tests work with TestCafe and CucumberJs (own lean selector $)
 - take screenshot on fail (+ append to report)
-- TestCafe reporting (json, html)
+- Rich reporting:
-- Cucumber reporting (json, html, junit)
+  - Cucumber reporting (JSON, HTML, junit)
+  - Custom  reporting (PDF)
+  - SerenityJS reporting (HTML)
 - Run tests in parallel (see `npm run tests:parallel`)
 - Live Mode (re-run tests on code/feature change)
-- WIP Mode (only execute tests tagged with `@wip` - work in progress; best combine with Live Mode)
+- Multiple environments/configs supported:
+  - NODE_ENV=xxx in front of run-script (`package.json`)
 - Skip Scenarios or features via `@skip`-tag
 - Publish Report to `https://reports.cucumber.io/` via `publish`-switch (new since V7)
+- Slack Hook ready (see `scripts/slack-hook`)

 When writing tests with Cucumber I chose to use chai as the assertion library.
 In that case failing scenarios will not affect following scenarios (in contrary to the TestCafe assertions).

-On top you get a nice dev experience with:
+On top of all of that you get a nice dev experience with:
 - prettier
 - eslint
 - commit hooks